GoogleCloudPlatform/cloud-sql-proxy/README.md

 - [Cloud SQL Java Connector](https://github.com/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory)
 - [Cloud SQL Python Connector](https://github.com/GoogleCloudPlatform/cloud-sql-python-connector)

-If you're using Go, Java, or Python, the language connectors offer the best experience.
-If you're using another language, then the proxy is the way to go.
+The connectors for Go, Java, and Python offer the best experience when you are writing an application in those languages.
+Use the proxy when your application uses another language.

 ### Should I use the proxy for large deployments?

-We recommend deploying the proxy next to every application.
-It's possible that large deployments may bump up against the SQL Admin API quota.
-In those cases, we recommend deploying the proxy with a connection pooler like [pgbouncer][] or [ProxySQL][].
+We recommend deploying the proxy on the host machines that are running the application.
+However, large deployments may exceed the request quota for the SQL Admin API .
+If your proxy reports request quota errors, we recommend deploying the proxy with a connection pooler like [pgbouncer][] or [ProxySQL][].
 For details, see [Running the Cloud SQL Proxy as a Service][service-example].

 ### Can I share the proxy across mulitple applications?

 Instead of using a single proxy across multiple applications, we recommend using one proxy instance for every application process.
 The proxy uses the context's IAM principal and so have a 1-to-1 mapping between application and IAM principal is best.
 If multiple applications use the same proxy instance, then it becomes unclear from an IAM perspective which principal is doing what.\*\*\*\*

 [pgbouncer]: https://www.pgbouncer.org/
 [proxysql]: https://www.proxysql.com/